JasonTang99/Art3mis/README.md

 Update Aug 7th - Got into the interview thingy, added a lot of new activities that does stuff, got rid of old activities that did not do stuff.
 Learned that I had spent all my time formatting spacing when i could've used layout_weight instead.

+Update Aug 10th - I hate summer, arraylists are superior to arrays, I standardized the format of the sent arraylist across all the classes.

 Thanks for Reading,
 Jason